oliverruoff/BalancePiBot/README.md

 Gyroscope: any rotation, unaffected by acceleration.

 Magnetometer: orientation and direction by determining the direction of Earth's magnetic field.
 Can be interfered by the environment, doesn't work everywhere on Earth, potentially useless in a couple of decades due to pole switching.

+## Preconditions

+- pigpiod service has to be activated
+- `sudo systemctl enable pigpiod`
+- `sudo systemctl start pigpiod`